I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Phase 2: Curation and Model Training

 \section{Phase 2: Curation and Model Training}

-In this section, we describe how we prepared the training data for our ultra-personalized model and the steps we followed to train the model.
+In this section, we describe how we prepared the training data and the steps we followed to train our ultra-personalized model.
 This process included four major parts: (1)~filtering data, (2)~ structuring the data for training, (3)~ training a Personalized Model (trials with different models, and testing different training hyperparameters), and (4) augmenting the interface with the trained model.